 - Disqualification from the unit(s) / qualification

 - Placing a ban from taking any further qualifications with us (e.g. for a set period of time).

-Sanctions That May Be Imposed on Independent Tutors, Assessors and IQAs
+Sanctions That May Be Imposed on Independent Tutors, Assessors, Markers and IQAs

-Should an independent tutor, assessor and IQA be found to have committed malpractice then the following sanctions may be imposed on them in accordance with the arrangements outlined in our Malpractice and Maladministration Policy (which may be communicated to the independent tutor, assessor and IQA by Safety Training Awards and/or the centre they are employed by or sub-contracted to):
+Should an independent tutor, assessor, marker and IQA be found to have committed malpractice then the following sanctions may be imposed on them in accordance with the arrangements outlined in our Malpractice and Maladministration Policy (which may be communicated to the independent tutor, assessor, marker and IQA by Safety Training Awards and/or the ATC they are employed by or sub-contracted to):

-- Revoking approval for the centre to use a specified independent tutor, assessor and IQA if there are concerns around their performance.
+- Revoking approval for the ATC to use a specified independent tutor, assessor and IQA if there are concerns around their performance

 - Revoking approval for a range of centres to use a specified independent tutor, assessor and IQA (if they work across more than one) if there are concerns around their performance.
 In doing so we will ensure any notification is legal and factual so as not to adversely affect their reputation.